This lesson will focus on structuring your answer in a way that is more conversational, more like a story.

 Question: Is your hometown a good place to live?

 Answer: Well, let’s see.
 My hometown?
 I’m from Sapporo.
 It's in the northern part of Japan, and it’s very cold.
 Winters can go down far below zero degrees.
-That being said, it’s warm inside the house—unlike my apartment in Tokyo!
+That being said, it was always warm inside the house—unlike my apartment in London!
 But anyway, the summers up in Sapporo are gorgeous, since they aren’t too humid.
 And all the food is fantastic: fresh sea urchin sushi is so good—it has a wonderful creamy texture.
 So, all in all, I’d say yes.
 It’s a very good place to live.